AnthonyG1371/College-Assignments/README.md

 # College-Assignments

-This is a repository of several coding assignments at my college career.
+This is a repository of several coding assignments and related documents at my college career.